Oregon Domestic Kitchen Can you legally sell food from home in Oregon?

 Cottage Food Law

-Those who want an easier setup and fewer requirements (but more restrictions) can use Oregon’s cottage food law.
-Also, Oregon’s Farm Direct Bill allows farmers and growers to bypass many requirements.
+Those who want an easier setup and fewer requirements (but more restrictions) can use Oregon’s cottage food law, and those who grow the primary ingredient in their products may be able to use the Farm Direct law.

-Oddly, there are two different licenses under this law: one license is for bakeries, and the other is for producers who want to make other items.
-Either way, an annual kitchen inspection is required, and both annual licenses are over $150 each.
+Oddly, there are two different licenses for domestic kitchens: one for bakeries, and the other for producers who want to make other items.
+Either way, an annual license fee and kitchen inspection is required.

-After getting a license, there are few restrictions.
-Producers can sell anywhere, with no sales limit, and almost all types of food are allowed, if they don’t contain meat or dairy.
+Fortunately, after getting a license, there are few restrictions.
+Producers can sell anywhere, with no sales limit, and most types of food are allowed.

 Selling Where can you sell homemade food products?